jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 }
 ```

 When it came to Part 2, I used a more visual representation for the `Warehouse`.
-The return value is the String representation List of String rows with `#` for a `Wall`, `Bb` for a `Box` and `@` for the `Robot`, which mostly matches the graphic description of the problem from Advent of Code.
-From what I remember, I used TDD when creating this test by typing in the graphical List String first, but I used Approval Testing to compare my expected String against the actual String.
+The return value is the String representation List of rows, each of which is a String that identifies the elements on that row with `#` for a `Wall`, `Bb` for a `Box` and `@` for the `Robot`.
+These mostly matches the graphics description of the problem from Advent of Code.

+From what I remember, I used TDD when creating this test by providing what I thought the String representation of the `warehouse` rendering would be, but I used Approval Testing to compare my expected String against the actual String.
 ```java
 public moveRobotUpMovesOtherBoxesUp() {
     int widthFactor = 2;